 Rear-End Crashes with a Semi-Truck in Chicago

-Any vehicular accident is traumatizing – from the moment someone hits your car to the panic that ensues when you realize what just happened.
+Any vehicular accident is traumatizing – from the moment someone hits your car to the panic that ensues when you realize what happened.
 Now imagine that you just finished a stressful day in the office.
-You take the interstate to get home and while changing lanes, you are rear-ended by a semi-truck.
+You take the interstate to get home, and while changing lanes, you are rear-ended by a semi-truck.

-What Regulations are Truckers Required to Follow?
+What Regulations Are Truckers Required to Follow?

 The FMCSA is trying to keep fatigued drivers off the road in their efforts to mitigate accidents.
 Although accidents are less likely to happen with well-rested drivers, the lost time often results in drivers speeding to their destinations.